-If you wish to retire in Mexico, you will have to prove that during the previous six months you have been perceiving USD 2,200 from a pension or other retirement source, or, prove that you have investments or bank accounts an average monthly overall balance equivalent to USD 85,000 during the previous year.
+If you wish to retire in Mexico, you will have to prove that during the previous six months you have been receiving at least 300 days' worth of Mexican minimum wage (roughly US$1,600) from a pension or other retirement source, or, prove that you have investments or bank accounts with an average overall balance equivalent to US$107,000 during the previous year.

 The permit is valid indefinitely.
 After 5 years of legal residency, you may be eligible for naturalization.
-To obtain citizenship it is must to have Spanish language skills and pass a test and interview about Mexican history, culture and values.
-Nationals of Iberian (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.
+To obtain citizenship, you must have Spanish language skills and pass a test and interview about Mexican history, culture and values.
+Nationals of Iberia (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.

-- Proof of investment or bank accounts with an average monthly overall balance equivalent to USD 85,000 (12 months), or
+- Proof of investment or bank accounts with an average monthly overall balance equivalent to US$107,000 (12 months), or

-- Proof of monthly income from pensions, bank accounts in the amount of at least USD 2,200 (6 months).
+- Proof of monthly income from pensions, bank accounts in the amount of at least US$1,620 (6 months).

 No nationality is officially restricted